Let’s be honest with each other: Who doesn’t love a mug of mulled wine, the cinnamon smell, and the sparkling lights in the Christmas markets?

 As at times, I found myself wanting to go off on a side street with hardly any people on it just to take a break and a photograph!
 Because many streets are packed, and some pictures don’t come out that well.

-The best French Christmas market, Colmar market, opens from 23 November until 30 December 2018.
+The best French Christmas market, Colmar market, opens from late-November until late-December.

 Cacinda at Points and Travel